elastic/beats/libbeat/outputs/shipper/README.md

 Setting `bulk_max_size` to values less than or equal to 0 disables the splitting of batches.
 When splitting is disabled, the queue decides on the number of events to be contained in a batch.

+### `ack_polling_interval`

+The minimal interval for getting persisted index updates from the shipper server.
+Batches of events are acknowledged asynchronously in the background.
+If after the `ack_polling_interval` duration the persisted index value changed all batches pending acknowledgment will be checked against the new value and acknowledged if `persisted_index` >= `accepted_index`.

+The default value is `5ms`, cannot be set to a value less then the default.

 ### `backoff.init`